-Comprehensive Support and Improvement Schools will exit at the end of three years if
+- Comprehensive Support and Improvement Schools will exit at the end of three years if they no longer meet identification criteria. - Targeted Support and Improvement Schools will exit after two years if they no longer meet identification criteria.

-- they no longer meet identification criteria. - Targeted Support and Improvement Schools will exit after two years if they no longer meet identification criteria. - If after three years in improvement, a school has not exited, the Arizona Department of Education will take actions to initiate and support additional bold, systemic changes in LEAs and schools, to include the implementation of evidence-based interventions and supports proven successful in schools serving similar populations of students in similar contexts. - In LEAs where a significant number of schools are consistently identified for comprehensive school improvement and/or are not meeting the state's exit criteria or a significant number of targeted improvement and support schools exist, the Arizona Department of Education will take actions to initiate and support additional bold, systemic changes in LEAs and schools. - (e) Performance management and technical assistance.
-In addition to the requirements in § 299.14(c), each SEA must describe- - (1) Its process to approve, monitor, and periodically review LEA comprehensive support and improvement plans consistent with the requirements in section 1111(d)(1)(B)(v) and (vi) of the Act and § 200.21(e); and
+- If after three years in improvement, a school has not exited, the Arizona Department of Education will take actions to initiate and support additional bold, systemic changes in LEAs and schools. - In LEAs where a significant number of schools are consistently identified for comprehensive school improvement and/or are not meeting the state's exit criteria or a significant number of targeted improvement and support schools exist, the Arizona Department of Education will take actions to initiate and support additional bold, systemic changes in LEAs and schools. - (e) Performance management and technical assistance.
+In addition to the requirements in § 299.14(c), each SEA must describe- - Its process to approve, monitor, and periodically review LEA comprehensive support and improvement plans consistent with the requirements in section 1111(d)(1)(B)(v) and (vi) of the Act and § 200.21(e); and